-With respect to rod angling, when fishing for salmon and sea trout in Ireland a State licence is required.
+When fishing for salmon and sea trout in Ireland a State licence is required.
 At present there are several different types of licences that anglers can choose from, differing by time and geographical location:

 - Annual, all-districts

 - Annual, district-specific (one only of 17 fishery districts/regions)

 - Annual, juvenile (below 18 years old), all districts

 - 21 day, all-districts

 - 1 day, all-districts

-- Special licence for the Foyle river
+- Special licence for the Foyle river1

 - Other special local licences

 A fishing permit or club membership may also be required at some locations.
-Salmon and sea trout angling is subject to the 'Wild salmon and sea trout tagging scheme' administered by IFI.
-The principal aims of tagging scheme are to provide accurate nominal catch statistics and stock exploitation, and provide support for management strategies to ensure individual stocks are exploited in a manner consistent with their long-term sustainability.
-When an angler purchases a licence they also receive a logbook and gill tags.
+Salmon and sea trout angling is subject to the 'Wild salmon and sea trout tagging scheme' administered by Inland Fisheries Ireland (IFI).
+The main objective of this scheme is to collect accurate information on nominal catch and estimate stock exploitation in order to develop adequate management strategies for the long-term sustainability of salmonid fisheries.
+When an angler purchases a licence they also receive a logbook and 'gill tags'.
 Anglers must attach a gill tag to all salmon and sea trout harvested (the minimum size for a fish to be retained is 40 cm) and record all details of the catch in the logbook.
-Released fish must also be recorded, not just harvested fish.
+All released fish must also be recorded, not just harvested fish.
 Information recorded in the logbook includes date and location, length and weight of the fish, the species (salmon or sea trout), fishing method (i.e. type of bait), and whether the fish was released or not.
 While returning logbooks at the end of the season is mandatory, approximately 30% of logbooks are not returned.
 The majority of non-returned logbooks are associated with 1-day licences where catches are relatively few due to low effort and possibly angler inexperience, or where no catch is recorded.
 The logbook return data is consequently confined to anglers with positive catch.